 It is imperative that the advancements made through these ground-breaking research projects continue to be built upon.
 We have just returned from Washington, D.C., where we met with members of Congress to raise awareness of Fragile X, this breakthrough research, and its potential.
 Wise stewardship of federal research dollars would encourage continued investment and expand the scope of research into the links between Fragile X and autism.

 The promise of this research gives hope to many of us in Michigan who have family members with autism and fragile X syndrome that independence and social acceptance are within reach in our lifetime.

 Government Study Finds Significant Increase in Parental Reporting of Autism Spectrum Disorders:

 Cite This Page (APA): National Fragile X Foundation.
 (2013, April 9).
-Could Fragile X be the Key to Mystery of Autism.
+Could Fragile X Be Key to Autism Puzzle?.
 Disabled World.
-Retrieved September 18, 2021 from www.disabled-world.com/health/neurology/autism/fragilex.php
+Retrieved September 21, 2023 from www.disabled-world.com/health/neurology/autism/fragilex.php

 Disabled World provides general information only.
 The materials presented are never meant to substitute for qualified professional medical care, nor should they be construed as such.
 Funding is derived from advertisements or referral programs.
 Any 3rd party offering or advertising does not constitute an endorsement.